emmett-framework/emmett/docs/orm/migrations.md

 > Succesfully downgraded from revision 4ceb82ecd8e4: First migration
 ```

 The `-r` option is required and has to be the revision to be downgraded.
-Whenever you specify a revision identifier that is not the current *head* state, weppy will downgrade every revision applied after the revision you specified and the one you specified too.
+Whenever you specify a revision identifier that is not the current *head* state, Emmett will downgrade every revision applied after the revision you specified and the one you specified too.
-When this parameter is set to `base`, weppy will use the first migration in history: in our case we returned the database back to the beginning.
+When this parameter is set to `base`, Emmett will use the first migration in history: in our case we returned the database back to the beginning.
 In fact, if we run the status command:

 ```
-$ weppy -a bloggy.py migrations status
+$ emmett -a bloggy.py migrations status
 > Current revision(s) for sqlite://dummy.db
 No revision state found on the schema.
 ```